cockroachdb/docs/v19.1/show-jobs.md

 toc: true
 ---

-The `SHOW JOBS` [statement](sql-statements.html) lists all of the types of long-running tasks your cluster has performed, including:
+The `SHOW JOBS` [statement](sql-statements.html) lists all of the types of long-running tasks your cluster has performed in the last 12 hours, including:

 - Schema changes through [`ALTER TABLE`](alter-table.html), [`DROP DATABASE`](drop-database.html), [`DROP TABLE`](drop-table.html), and [`TRUNCATE`](truncate.html).
 - Enterprise [`BACKUP`](backup.html), [`RESTORE`](restore.html), and [`IMPORT`](import.html).